sanskrit/raw_etexts_english/blogs/manasataramgini/2006/07/2006-07-04_the-mahamantras-of-the-urvashi-prayoga-and-saubhagya-sarasvati.md

 +++
 The most glorious urvashI is invoked by her mahAmantra:
-oM hrIM eM | abhi na iLA yUthasya mAtA sman nadIbhir urvashI vA gR^iNAtu
+oM hrIM em | abhi na iLA yUthasya mAtA sman nadIbhir urvashI vA gR^iNAtu
-| oM hrIM eM | urvashI vA bR^ihad-divA gR^iNAnA .abhyUrNvAnA
+| oM hrIM em | urvashI vA bR^ihad-divA gR^iNAnA .abhyUrNvAnA
 prabhR^ithasyAyoH | huM svAhA
 The mantras of urvashI and tillotamA are unparalled in the bliss they give.
 The highest joys of svarga may be glimpsed by the invocation of